soulsam480/rengoku/content/blog/impulsion-is-often-unnecessary-and-negative.md

 ---
 title: Impulsion is often unnecessary and negative.
-description: A small write up on why being impulsive is often unnecessary and negative.
+description: A write up on why being impulsive is often unnecessary and negative.
 Reflections on my struggles with the same.
 author:
   name: soulsam480